KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#5/DAY-#4.md

 # Day-#4- Introduction to Malware Analysis
 ## Lab Objective:
-This lab introduces students to the basics of malware analysis.
-You’ll learn how to identify malicious files, analyze them statically using free tools, and extract indicators like file names, hashes, strings, and behavior — all without needing to run the malware.
+This lab introduced me to the basics of malware analysis.
+I learned how to identify malicious files, perform static analysis using free tools, and extract indicators such as file names, hashes, strings, and behavior—all without executing the malware.

 ## What is Malware Analysis?
 **Malware Analysis** is the process of examining malicious software to understand its origin, behavior, impact, and indicators.
 It helps SOC analysts detect infections, contain threats, and prevent future compromises.